-Across all sectors, incentives are limited to the listed rates or 50% of project costs, whichever is lower.5 Existing buildings, including gut renovations, are eligible for incentives for ASHP, GSHP and HPWH.
+Across all sectors, except for Residential GSHP, incentives are limited to the listed rates or 50% of project costs, whichever is lower.
+Incentives for Residential GSHP projects that are located within a Disadvantaged Community (DAC) will be limited to 70% of project costs.
+Existing buildings, including gut renovations, are eligible for incentives for ASHP, GSHP and HPWH.
 New construction is not eligible to receive incentives for ASHP for heating.
 New construction is only eligible to receive incentives for GSHP for space heating, GSHP paired with other custom water solutions, GSHP paired with envelope improvements or HPWH incentives through the midstream program.

-All residential ASHP must be on the Northeast Energy Efficiency Partnership ("NEEP") Cold Climate Air Source Heat Pump (ccASHP) Product List ("NEEP List")6.
+All residential ASHP must be on the Northeast Energy Efficiency Partnership ("NEEP") Cold Climate Air Source Heat Pump (ccASHP) Product List ("NEEP List")10.